tc387/chreg/README.md

 anion_type = atom type of free anions

-zero or more keyword/value pairs may be appended to args
+zero or more keyword/value pairs may be appended

 keyword = lb, temp, tempfixid, nevery, nexchange, xrd, seed, tag